My musings about .NET and what not

 I've purposely left out the specific data access code from Figure 3.
 It's not important exactly how we're fetching the data in the GetArticles method.
 This could be LINQ to SQL, classic ADO.NET, or whatever.
 All that matters is that we're returning a collection of Article objects that the lvArticles ListView can bind to.

-Notice also from Figure 2 that we've nested a second ListView (lvTags) inside the <ItemTemplate> of lvArticles.
+Notice also from Figure 2 that we've nested a second ListView (lvTags) inside the of lvArticles.
 This what we have so far:

 Figure 4